rena-biaobock/rena-biaobock/README.md

 <h3>👨‍💻 About Me</h3>

+Software Developer AI-focused

-Economics graduate with five years of experience in the export sector at one of the largest steel manufacturers in Latin America, under the ArcelorMittal Group.
-I bring a strong foundation in data analysis, international trade, client portfolio management and project management — now combined with one year hands-on experience in full-stack development.
+Economics graduate with five years of experience in the export sector at one of the largest steel manufacturers in Latin America.
+I bring a strong foundation in data analysis, international trade, client portfolio management, and project management — now combined with one year of hands-on experience in full-stack development.

 <hr>